 Invoices deemed error-free by the legal department still have a few steps to travel before the associated funds appear in a vendor’s bank account.
 From automated routes to email reminders to direct integrations with accounts payable systems, there are several subtle ways legal spend management software can reduce your average turnaround time.

 Ensuring financial compliance

-Accurate and acceptable subtotals aren’t the only financial compliance criteria.
+Accurate and acceptable subtotals aren’t the only financial compliance criteria for ensuring ROI in legal spend management.
 Most corporate legal departments also have to address spend allocation, tax calculation, purchase order (PO) assignment, and similar company-wide considerations.
 Attempting to satisfy these complex requirements without specialized software is often what ends up adding days and weeks to approval timelines, with invoices initially “approved by legal” frequently getting rejected for correction.